Tomohiko Hashimoto: Freelance (2006–2016)

 Hashimoto began freelancing for various independent promotions, most notably Apache Army.
 He also founded a booking agency Team Vader with Big Van Vader and won their Vader Cup in 2008.
 He won Apache Army's WEW World Tag Team Championship five times and the WEW World Heavyweight Championship once.
 Hashimoto also made appearances for the Frontier Martial-Arts Wrestling spin-off Cho Sento Puroresu FMW, where he teamed with W*ING Kanemura and Raijin Yaguchi to defeat Atsushi Onita, Masato Tanaka and Hideki Hosaka to win the FMW World Street Fight 6-Man Tag Team Championship on January 24, 2016.
 They lost the title to Onita, Hosaka and Sean Guinness on February 26.

-A-Team and beyond (2017–present)
+A-Team and beyond (2017–2025)

 After Apache Army closed in 2016, Hashimoto won his sixth WEW World Tag Team Championship with Masashi Takeda by defeating Tetsuhiro Kuroda and Tatsuhito Takaiwa at an A-Team show Take Off on April 16, 2017.
 They lost the title to Daisaku Shimoda and Blue Shark on August 11.